benday/build-utilities/README.md

    This task helps you to set property values in a JSON file.
 This is useful for when you need to set configuration values in appsettings.json.
 Values can be nested in the JSON hierarchy up to 3 levels deep.

+6. **Run SQL Script using SqlCmd**

+   This task lets you run the contents of a .sql file against SQL Server.
+SqlCmd must already be installed on your build agent for this to work.
+(BTW, did you know that you can install SqlCmd on MacOS and Linux?)

 [Follow us on Twitter](https://twitter.com/benday) and if you're feeling especially motivated, come visit our [website](https://www.benday.com/) and [blog](https://www.benday.com/blog/).